A Guide to Delta-Neutral Trading Strategies

 Profiting From Delta-Neutral Trading

 It is possible to profit from changes other than price movements in the underlying stock.
-For example, an options trader can use delta neutral strategies to benefit from declining or rising volatility.
-Vega is the Options Greek that tells a trader how much the price of an option will move in response to changes in volatility.
+For example, an options trader can use delta-neutral strategies to seek gains from declining or rising volatility.
+Vega is the Options Greek that measures the sensitivity of an option’s price to changes in volatility.

-Delta neutral strategies can also be used to profit from time decay or – as in the earlier example – to hedge an existing long stock position.
-Writing options allows you to benefit from the effect of time decay, but there is a risk of assignment.
+Delta-neutral strategies can also be used to capture potential value from time decay or — as in the earlier example — to hedge an existing long stock position.
+Writing options may allow you to benefit from the effect of time decay, but there is a risk of assignment.
 If the underlying stock price moves significantly, the contracts could be assigned to you.

 Shorting Vega

-Shorting vega is a more advanced options trading strategy.
-A delta neutral approach can be used to benefit from collapsing volatility.
+Shorting vega is a more advanced options trading strategy, used to express a bearish view on implied volatility.

-You might look to short volatility after a period of extreme movements in the market or a single stock.
-The key is to short vega when implied volatility is still high and you expect it to come back down.
+You might consider shorting volatility after a period of extreme movement in the market or a single stock.
+The key is to short vega when implied volatility is still high and there is an expectation it may decline.

 When implied volatility is high, you pay a significant premium to be long options.
-You can take advantage of expensive options when implied volatility is high by selling options while still being delta neutral.
-The risk is that implied volatility levels continue to jump, which can lead to losses on a short vega play.
+You may seek to capitalize on elevated premiums by selling options while still being delta neutral.
+The risk is that implied volatility levels continue to increase further, which can lead to losses on a short vega play.
+Note: delta neutrality degrades due to gamma as prices move.

 Waiting for Collapse in Volatility

 A short vega position relies on the implied volatility on the underlying security to drop in order to turn a profit.
-It might take patience for implied volatility to drop to historical norms.
-To remain delta neutral, other positions might have to be put on to mitigate the risk of a change in the underlying stock price.
+It might take patience for implied volatility to revert toward historical averages.
+To remain delta neutral, other positions might need to be added to mitigate the risk of a change in the underlying stock price.

 Pros and Cons of Delta Neutral Positions

-Some of the pros of crafting a delta neutral portfolio have been highlighted, but there are downsides as well.
+Some of the pros of crafting a delta-neutral portfolio have been highlighted, but there are potential tradeoffs and risks as well.
 Having to closely monitor your portfolio can be a burden, while trading costs mount as you constantly layer on or reduce hedges to keep near delta neutral.

-A delta neutral straddle uses a combination of puts and calls to keep the position’s delta near zero while having exposure to volatility changes.
+A delta-neutral straddle strategy uses a combination of puts and calls to keep the position’s delta near zero while having exposure to volatility changes.

-For example, if XYZ stock trades at $100, and it’s at the money call has a delta of 0.5 and it’s at the money put has a delta of -0.5, you can buy the put and call with the goal of selling them after implied volatility jumps.
-With this delta neutral long straddle strategy, your delta is effectively 0 but you are long volatility.
+For example, if XYZ stock trades at $100, and it’s at-the-money call has a delta of 0.5 and it’s at-the-money put has a delta of -0.5, a trader might buy both options to establish a neutral position and then sell them if implied volatility increases.
+With this delta-neutral long straddle strategy, your delta is effectively 0 but you are long volatility.

-A delta neutral short straddle is an options trade that seeks to profit from minimal changes in the underlying stock price and a large drop in implied volatility.
-So, the reverse of a long straddle can be used when you believe implied volatility will drop.
+A delta-neutral short straddle is an options trade that aims to benefit from limited price movement and a decline in implied volatility.
+The short straddle, as the inverse of the long straddle, may be used when implied volatility is expected to decrease.

-Other options trading strategies used to profit from changes in volatility and time decay are calendar spreads, diagonal spreads, iron butterflies, iron condors, among others.
+Other options trading strategies that may benefit from volatility and time decay include calendar spreads, diagonal spreads, iron butterflies, and iron condors, among others.

 The Takeaway

-Building and maintaining a delta neutral portfolio can be a challenging task, but profiting from time decay and changes in volatility can make it worthwhile and profitable.
+Building and maintaining a delta-neutral portfolio can be a challenging task, but the potential to benefit from time decay and volatility shifts may make it worthwhile.

-Delta neutral trading can also hedge your portfolio from short-term declines while continuing to hold stock for the long-term.
+Delta-neutral trading can also help reduce exposure to short-term declines while allowing investors to hold stock for the long-term.

 FAQ

-You profit from a delta neutral option strategy when there are changes in a stock’s variables other than its share price.
-Changes in implied volatility create opportunities to go long or short volatility while being agnostic to the stock price’s change.
+You may profit from a delta-neutral option strategy when there are changes in a stock’s variables beyond its share price.
+Changes in implied volatility can present opportunities to go long or short volatility while being agnostic to the stock price’s change.
 You can also benefit from time decay by selling options while being delta neutral.

-A delta neutral strike marks the price at which a portfolio is precisely delta neutral.
-In practice, it is more of a theoretical price rather than an exact level.
-When the underlying asset price moves up or down from the delta neutral strike, its delta will stray from zero; it will take additional hedging trades to get back to delta neutral.
+A delta-neutral strike refers to the price at which a portfolio is precisely balanced.
+In practice, this is an approximation rather than an exact level.
+As the underlying asset price moves, delta may shift away from zero; it will take additional hedging trades to get back to delta neutral.

-To calculate your position’s delta, simply multiply each security’s delta by your position size.
+To calculate your position’s delta, multiply each security’s delta by your position size.
 For example, one call option contract with a delta of 0.75 has a delta of 75 (0.75 x 100 options per contract).
-While being long 100 shares of stock with a delta of 1 has a delta of 100 (1 x 100 shares).
+Being long 100 shares of stock with a delta of 1 has a delta of 100 (1 x 100 shares).

 You combine the deltas of all positions in your portfolio to determine your overall delta.
-At that point, you can trade options to make your portfolio delta neutral.
+At that point, you may trade options to make your portfolio delta neutral.

 Photo credit: iStock/Delmaine Donson